Current algebras from QP-manifolds in general dimensions: Introduction

 A current algebra is a Poisson algebra for conserved currents in a quantum field theory \cite{Treiman}.
 For instance, the commutation relation of currents $J$'s for a nonabelian Lie group are

 where ${f_{ab}}^c$ is the structure constant of the corresponding Lie algebra and $\sigma$ and $\sigma^{\prime}$ are local coordinates on a space.
-In some cases, extra terms called anomalous terms appear in the commutators:
+In general, extra terms called anomalous terms appear in the commutators:

-which contains derivatives of the delta function $\delta(\sigma-\sigma^{\prime})$.
-They appear in many important physical models such as the chiral currents in the gauge theories, the Kac-Moody algebra in the theories in $(1+1)$ dimensions, etc. The breaking terms of the Poisson bracket are important to analyze a consistent quantum field theory \cite{Faddeev:1984jp}\cite{Faddeev:1985iz}.
+which contain derivatives of the delta function $\delta(\sigma-\sigma^{\prime})$.
+They appear in many important physical models such as a chiral current in the gauge theories, the Kac-Moody algebra in the theories in $(1+1)$ dimensions, etc. These breaking terms of Poisson brackets are important to analyze a consistent quantum field theory \cite{Faddeev:1984jp, Faddeev:1985iz}.

-A certain type of current algebras are related to higher structures.
-This has been firstly observed in \cite{Alekseev:2004np}, in which the Courant algebroid structures appear in the current algebras of $2$-dimensional sigma models.
-The higher algebroid structures also appear in the current algebras for membrane sigma models and the current algebras with supergeometry structures \cite{Bonelli:2005ti}\cite{Guttenberg}\cite{Ikeda:2011ax}.
-However, we do not have a general geometrical framework to explain anomalous terms.
-It is important to construct a general formalism in order to understand a generalized current algebra theory.
+Recently, current algebras with higher structures have been constructed.
+This has been firstly observed in \cite{Alekseev:2004np}, in which a Courant algebroid structures appear in a current algebra of a $2$-dimensional sigma model.
+Current algebras with higher algebroid structures have also been formulated, which include current algebras of $p$-brane sigma models \cite{Bonelli:2005ti, Guttenberg, Ikeda:2011ax}.
+However, we do not have a general geometrical framework to describe anomalous terms.
+It is important to construct a general formalism in order to understand algebraic and geometric structure of a generalized current algebra theory.
+This article proposes a new geometric formulation based on supergeometry to understand higher algebroid current algebras and their anomaly terms.

-In this paper, we construct a general supergeometric formalism of a current algebra theory.
-The anomalous current algebras are derived from twisting of the underlying geometric structure by a canonical $1$-form in super symplectic geometry.
-This unifies the known theories with higher structures based on derived brackets.
+Supergeometry appears in many subjects in mathematics and physics.
+It is closely connected to the physical formalisms such as supersymmetry \cite{Manin}, and the BRST-BV-BFV formalism \cite{Batalin:jr, Batalin:1983pz, Henneaux:1992ig}.
+A recent interesting application of supergeometry to physical theories is the Alexandrov-Kontsevich-Schwarz-Zaboronsky (AKSZ) formalism of topological sigma models \cite{Alexandrov:1995kv, Cattaneo:2001ys, Roytenberg:2006qz, Ikeda:2012pv}.
+Moreover structures from various algebroids such as Poisson structures, Lie algebroids, Lie $n$-algebroids and Dirac structures are naturally formulated by supergeometry \cite{Roy01, Severa:2001}.
+Our theory is directly connected to above structures.

+Recently the authors have introduced notion of a tower of (twisted) differential graded symplectic structures satisfying compatibility conditions on two graded manifolds $\calM$ and $T^*[n+1]\calM$ \cite{Ikeda:2013wh}.
+They unify geometric structures nontwisted and twisted differential graded symplectic manifolds (which can break the classical master equation).
+Moreover they have provided mathematical structure of AKSZ sigma models with boundary.
+In this paper, we show similar structures are also proper framework for the current algebra theory.